tendermint/tendermint/docs/introduction/install.md

 ## Reinstall

-If you already have Tendermint installed, and you make updates, simply
+If you already have Tenderdash installed, and you make updates, simply

 ```sh
 make install